Comingle/OSSex/slate/index.md

 OSSex includes a library called WiiChuck that can be used to interface a Wii Nunchuck with your toy.
 The Nunchuck communicates over I2C, includes a 3-axis accelerometer, X/Y joystick, and two buttons for only a few dollars.
 There's lots of potential!

-The `begin()` function initiates the I2C connection, and this can hang if you don't actually have a nunchuck connected at the time.
+The `begin()` function initiates the I2C connection, and this can hang if you don't have a nunchuck connected at the time.
 See the <a href="#workarounds">Workarounds</a> section below for a way to fix this.

-Once the connection is
+Once the connection is made, the `update()` function is used to read the the nunchuck status and do calculations like roll and pitch.

 The `c_update()` and `z_update()` functions are button status functions.
 The WiiChuck library uses the same OneButton click-handling library as OSSex, so you can attach click, double-click and long-press click handlers to the Nunchuck's C and Z buttons.
 However, since the C and Z buttons aren't "real" buttons that can be read HIGH/LOW with `digitalRead()`, the OneButton library needs a function it can call to check the button click status, and that's what `c_update()` and `z_update()` provide.